Buffy fish owl: Diet

 The buffy fish owl feeds foremost on fish, crabs, frogs, small reptiles and birds.
 It also forages on carrion.
 Stomach content found in Javan buffy fish owls included insects, winged ants and winged termites, goldfish (Carassius auratus), gold-ringed cat snake (Boiga dendrophila), immature false gharials (Tomistoma schlegelii), red junglefowl (Gallus gallus), black rat (Rattus rattus), and fruit bats.

 It has been recorded consuming remains of a crocodile and a Sunda stink badger (Mydaus javanensis).
 The buffy fish owl does not produce firm pellets as do most owls.
-Instead, bones, and frog and insect remains are ejected in pieces and fall to the ground below the roost.
+Instead, bones and remains of frogs and insects are ejected in pieces and fall to the ground below the roost.
 Prey remains have only been found within the nest, never around or below the nest as is commonly recorded in other owls.
-The buffy fish owl hunts mainly from the bank, swooping down much in the manner of a fish eagle but never getting its feathers wet.
+The buffy fish owl hunts mainly from the bank, swooping down much in the manner of a fish eagle, but never getting its feathers wet.
 It also walks into shallow streams and brooks, additionally snatching food in such locations.

 Reproduction

 Eggs of buffy fish owls have mainly been found in February through April in western Java, less commonly into May, and in the Malay Peninsula also in September through January.
-The buffy fish owl frequently nests on top of a large fern (Asplenium nidus), but nests have also been recorded in the fork of a tall bough covered in ferns and moss, on orchid beds and in tree holes.
+The buffy fish owl frequently nests on top of a large fern (Asplenium nidus), but nests have also been recorded in the fork of a tall bough covered in ferns and moss, on orchid beds, and in tree holes.
 More rarely, rocky sites have been used as nesting sites, even behind waterfalls.
 The nest is usually merely a scrape into the surface of a fern with no structure or lining, as owls do not build nests.
 Abandoned bird nests built by other species have been used, including those of brahminy kite (Haliastur indus).
 Only one egg per breeding season has ever been recorded in a buffy fish owl nest, giving them the smallest clutch size of any owl alongside the spot-bellied eagle owl (B. nipalensis) and the barred eagle owl (B. sumatranus), which also have only ever been recorded with a single-egg clutch.
-The egg is round, oval and dull white.
-The average dimensions of eggs in western Java was 57.4 × 47 mm.
+The egg is round, oval, and dull white.
+The average dimensions of eggs in western Java were 57.4 × 47 mm.
 Incubation of the eggs lasts 28 to 29 days and fledging occurs after six weeks.
 This species is generally faring well for a large raptorial bird and has been inadvertently aided by commercial fisheries and ornamental ponds, which they visit by night to hunt.
 Sometimes, they incur persecution from owners of such ponds for taking stock.